-- Number of shareholders - The maximum number of shareholders that an LLC may accept is fifty. - Governance - Since the Foreign Investment Law took effect on January 1, 2020. newly formed foreign-invested LLC shall its shareholders' meeting as the highest organ of authority 2 .
+Number of shareholders The maximum number of shareholders that an LLC may accept is fifty.

+- Governance - Since the Foreign Investment Law took effect on January 1, 2020. а newly formed foreign-invested LLC shall have its shareholders' meeting as the highest organ of authority 2.
 Except as otherwise provided by law, the proceedings and voting procedures of the shareholders' meeting shall be stipulated in the articles of association of the LLC. - An LLC shall have a board of directors which runs the business and operation of the LLC and is responsible to the shareholders' meeting.
-Alternatively, the LLC may also choose to have only one executive director. - An LLC shall have a board of supervisors, which reports to the shareholders' meeting, and is responsible for monitoring the operational and financial affairs of the LLC as carried out by the board of directors3.
-At least one thirds registered capital and total investment amount, including foreign debts.

-2 Prior to the enactment of the Foreign Investment Law, there are other types of foreign-invested entities, some of which was required to have the board of directors as their highest organs of authority.
+Alternatively, the LLC may also choose to have only one executive director. - An LLC shall have a board of supervisors, which reports to the shareholders' meeting, and is responsible for monitoring the operational and financial affairs of the LLC as conducted by the board of directors3.
+At least one thirds 2 Prior to the enactment of the Foreign Investment Law, there are other types of foreign-invested entities, some of which was required to have the board of directors as their highest organs of authority.
 3 When referring to the board of directors, the executive director is also included, as the case may be.